Website Design «Prev Next»

 8. Describe how a design team selects the most efficient software solution to meet the client's needs

-In this course, you will learn about design strategies and tools with three kinds of applets:
+In this course, you will learn about design strategies and tools with the help of diagrams, exercises and quizzes.

 Planning a Web Site Design is the second of three courses in the Internet Development Teams and Technologies Series.
 The first course in the series is Planning Website Deployment.